shuozhixu/CMS-EAM_2025/README.md

 ### HfTiZr with CSRO

-Repeat the simulation above, but using the data file `data.HfTiZr_CSRO` generated using the NPT method in [another project](https://github.com/shuozhixu/MSMSE_2025).
+Repeat the simulation above, but using the data file `data.HfTiZr_CSRO`.

 ## LD